- 17 °C6 percent cloud cover

 Current local time:

-Aurora activity is expected to be moderate between 8 PM and 3 AM in Yellowknife tonight.
-Cloud cover around that time looks overcast at 90% to 100%.
-There may be good aurora activity overhead, but thick cloud could block the view.
+Aurora activity is expected to be moderate between 7 PM and 7 AM in Yellowknife tonight.
+Cloud cover around that time looks partly cloudy at 0% to 100%.
+You might see the aurora if the sky is not too cloudy at the right time.

 Aurora Forecast for Yellowknife